Question: Is lower back pain early pregnancy sign of miscarriage?

 1. Lumbar pain

-A lumbar pain is usually located in the middle upper part of your back, around or above the waist region.
-If you have this type of pain, surely it’s not the first time you are experiencing it.
+Lumbar pain is usually located in the middle or upper part of your lower back, around or above the waist region.
+If you have this type of pain, it is often not the first time you are experiencing it.

 Before getting pregnant, you may have experienced a sharp back pain that comes and goes when bending forward.